severb/flowy/docs/indepth/activity.rst

 ------------------

-An activity can send back progress notifications from time to time using the ``hearbeat`` method so that the workflow knows that it's still alive.
+An activity can send back progress notifications from time to time using the ``hearbeat`` method so that the workflow knows it's still alive.
 The return value of this call can then be used to determine if the activity should continue running or abandon the progress.
 Let's see how this looks in practice::